wp-plugins/robo-gallery/readme.txt

 Yes.
 When you open gallery media manager you'll see there list of the gallery images.
 Click on some image and on the right side you'll see images options.
 Every gallery image have target blank field below link field of the gallery image.

-= How to flip uploaded gallery image? =

-When you open gallery images manager you'll find there image edit mode where you can flip source image

 = How to define custom ALT for gallery image? =

 When you open gallery images manager you can define alt for every gallery image there

-= How to change ordering of the gallery images? =

-When you open gallery for edit you can find there images manager where you can change ordering of the gallery images

 = Where to change settings of the image of the gallery? =

 Settings of the gallery image you can change in images manager.
 There you can upload, edit or customize already uploaded images to the gallery

-= How to crop uploaded gallery image? =

-When you open gallery images manager you'll find there image edit mode where you can crop source image

 = How to rotate uploaded gallery image? =